RaptorBlingx/enms-project/ENMS_Technical_Details.md

     *   Sensor Data Explorer: A detailed view of all sensor readings.
 *   **Custom Web Frontend:** A single-page application (SPA) served by Nginx that provides custom, highly interactive user experiences.
     *   **DPP Card Module:** A visually rich carousel view of "Digital Product Passport" cards for each printer, showing live status, job progress, and a 3D G-code preview.
+    *   **Device Management Page:** A dedicated CRUD interface accessible to the Technical Profile.
+It allows users to add new printers, edit existing configurations (including API keys and IDs), and delete devices from the system.
+The form dynamically adapts based on the printer type (Prusa vs. SimplyPrint).
     *   **Artistic Module:** A "gamification" feature that visualizes energy consumption as a growing plant.
 The artistic resources (images of plants at different stages) are served by Nginx.
     *   **Interactive Analysis Page:** A dedicated page that allows users to select a device, time range, and specific data points ("drivers") to run a detailed backend analysis, which is then visualized using charts.
 *   **Nginx:** A high-performance web server that acts as a reverse proxy, routing incoming web traffic to the appropriate service (Grafana, Node-RED, or the custom frontend files).
 It also serves the static assets for the frontend (HTML, CSS, JS, images).